 To grow as a person, you need to hone your critical thinking skills.
 You need to take all available information and analyze it.
 Taking all available information means more than reading an article on Facebook; you need to use what you have already learned and experienced in your life.

 4. Become Mature Enough To Recognize That People You Don’t Like May Be Right

 As Rick from Rick & Morty said, “Everyone wants people they like to be right.
 That’s why popular people are dumb.”

 You may hate a person for one reason or another, but you need to learn to look past that to grow as a person.
 You need to learn how to set aside your dislike for the person giving the message because you can be easily manipulated if you won’t.

-When a media company has an agenda, they often spread the opposite message and use dislikable figures to spread the message.
+When a media company has an agenda, it often spread the opposite message and uses dislikable figures to spread the message.
 That is why reporters seem to target the dumbest and most reproachable people during marches and demonstrations.

 Instead of seeking interviews with the intelligent and well-spoken people in a march demonstration, they seek out the drunk or most ignorant people.

 There are times when dislikable people are right about something, and it is up to you to grow up and learn to accept that fact.